ephraimg/node-management-system/README.md

 ## Updating a project

 To update a project, send a **PATCH request to /projects/{project}**, where {project} is the projectName of project to update.
 Your request body should contain a json object with one or more pairs of project attributes and values.
 Updating a project's name is not supported, so a projectName attribute should not be included in the body.
-Examples:
+Example bodies:

-    - {"customerName":"Liz Kong"}
+    - {"customerName": "Liz Kong"}
-    - {"customerName":"Liz Kong", "endDate":"2011-08-11"}
+    - {"customerName": "Liz Kong", "endDate": "2011-08-11"}

 ## Assigning nodes to a project

-To assign one or more nodes to a project, send a **POST request to /projects/{project}/nodes**, where {project} is the project to which the nodes will be assigned.
-The request body should contain a json object with a list of nodeIDs.
-Examples:
+To assign a node to a project, send a **POST request to /projects/{project}/nodes**, where {project} is the project to which the node will be assigned.
+The request body should be a json object containing a nodeID.
+Example body:

-    - {"nodeIDs": ["Z0022222"]}
+    - {"nodeID": "Z0022222"}
-    - {"nodeIDs": ["A0000007", "A0000009", "A0000010"]}

-After assigning nodes to a project, those assignments will be included in the details returned from GET /projects/{project}, stored in an assignedNodes attribute.
-Assignments to multiple projects in a single request are not supported.
+A node already assigned to a project cannot be assigned to another project unless it is first unassigned from its current one.
+After assigning a node to a project, that assignment will be included in the details returned from GET /nodes/{node}, stored in a projectName attribute.
+Assignments of multiple nodes in a single request are not supported.

 ## Unassigning nodes from a project

-To unassign one or more nodes from a project, send a **DELETE request to /projects/{project}/nodes**, where {project} is the project from which the nodes will be removed.
-The request body should contain a json object with a list of nodeIDs.
-Examples:
+To unassign a node from a project, send a **DELETE request to /projects/{project}/nodes**, where {project} is the project from which the nodes will be removed.
+The request body should be a json object containing a nodeID.
+Example:

-    - {"nodeIDs": ["Z0022222"]}
-    - {"nodeIDs": ["A0000007", "A0000009", "A0000010"]}
+    - {"nodeIDs": "A0000007"}

-Unassignments from multiple projects in a single request are not supported.
+Multiple unassignments in a single request are not supported.